AvolitesLtd/TitanManual/docs/controlling-fixtures/fixture-groups.md

 3. Use softkey A to enter a number for the group, or B \[Provide a legend\] to set a legend.

-4. Touch an empty button in the Groups window, or press the grey button of a fader handle where you want to store the group (not the main playback faders), or press C \[Store\] to store as a numbered group.
+4. Touch an empty button in the Groups window, or press the Select button of a fader handle where you want to store the group, or press \[Store\] to store as a numbered group.

 5. Press \<Clear\> then repeat from 1 to store other groups.